Secure CheckoutPersonal information is secured with SSL technology.

 - Describes the state of the art in travel behavior research, providing key directions for future research

-1. Introduction and the Genome of Travel Behavior
+1. Introduction and the genome of travel behavior

-Retrospective and Prospective Survey of Travel Behavior Research
+Part I: Retrospective and Prospective Survey of Travel Behavior Research

 2. OUR IATBR: 45 years contributing to travel behavior research

-3. Travel demand models, the next generation: Boldly going where no-one has gone before
+3. Travel demand models, the next generation: boldly going where no-one has gone before

-5. Consumer choice modeling: The promises and the cautions
+5. Consumer choice modeling: the promises and the cautions

-New Research Methods and Findings
+Part II: New Research Methods and Findings

-8. Influence of pricing on mode choice decision integrated with latent variable: The case of Jakarta greater area
+8. Influence of pricing on mode choice decision integrated with latent variable: the case of Jakarta Greater Area

 9. An empirical assessment of the impact of incorporating attitudinal variables on model transferability

-10. Panel approach: Travel behavior and psycho-attitudinal factors evolution
+10. Panel approach: travel behavior and psycho-attitudinal factors evolution

-11. Long-distance and intercity travel: Who participates in global mobility?
+11. Long-distance and intercity travel: who participates in global mobility?

-13. Influence of childhood experiences and present life circumstances on elderly wellbeing: A hybrid multiple ordered probit model with analytical estimation approach
+13. Influence of childhood experiences and present life circumstances on elderly wellbeing: a hybrid multiple ordered probit model with analytical estimation approach

-14. Exploring the positive utility of travel and mode choice: Subjective well-being and travel-based multitasking during the commute
+14. Exploring the positive utility of travel and mode choice: subjective well-being and travel-based multitasking during the commute

-15. Travel, social networks and time use: Modeling complex real-life behavior
+15. Travel, social networks and time use: modeling complex real-life behavior

 16. A flexible activity scheduling conflict resolution framework